Ezra-Park/Python-IP-AllowList-Updater/README.md

 ## Project Overview

-This Python script automates the process of updating an IP address "allow list" by removing specified IP addresses.
-This is a practical task commonly faced in network security and system administration, where maintaining accurate access control lists is crucial.
+This Python script automates the process of updating an IP address "allow list" by removing specified IP addresses which is particularly useful where maintaining accurate access control lists is crucial (e.g. network security & administration).
 The script demonstrates basic file I/O, string manipulation, and list operations in Python.

 ## Problem Statement

-In many IT and security environments, IP allow lists are used to control network access.
-Manually removing multiple IP addresses from such a list can be tedious and prone to human error.
+Manually removing multiple IP addresses from an allow list in IT/security environments can be tedious and prone to human error.
 This project addresses the need for an automated solution to efficiently clean an `allow_list.txt` file by removing a predefined set of "unwanted" IP addresses.

 ## Technologies Used